albertodlc/led-strip-control/README.md

 ## Sniffing Bluetooth packets and reverse engineering the commands
 ### Requirements
-A little bit about how a Bluetooth Low Energy device work:
+A little bit of information about how a Bluetooth Low Energy device work:
 >In Bluetooth Low Energy, devices can perform one of two roles.
 A device can be either a “Central” (in this example, your phone) or a “Peripheral” (and respectively, the bulb).

-Bluetooth devices have **services** that correspond to one function of the device.
+>Bluetooth devices have **services** that correspond to one function of the device.
 Each service exposes variables/properties called characteristics.
 The characteristics represent one parameter of the service, which can be read, written or both.
 For example, in the Battery service above, it will have a Battery Level Characteristic, a read-only value containing 1-byte value between 0 and 100, reporting percentage of battery remaining in the device.
 A temperature service can have one characteristic for the temperature, and another one for the humidity, both are read-only.
 A smart bulb service can have one characteristic for the on/off switch (writing 0 turns it off, 1 on), and another characteristic for the brightness (0 to 100 or so), which can be either write-only or read+write.

+>Peripherals periodically advertise which services they have (usually once per second or so).
+Centrals (such as your phone) see those advertisements, and can initiate a connection with any peripheral around them, and start reading/writing from the characteristics exposed by its services.
+Each service and characteristic is identified by a unique 16-bit or 128-bit number, such as `ff05` (16bit) or `00000000–0000–1000–8000–00805F9B34FB` (128bit).
+16bits are reserved for standard services and characteristics, such as the Battery Level service mentioned before, and are defined by the Bluetooth SIG Group.
+Nevertheless, many consumer devices like to use them for their own purposes.
 > - Uri Shaked/Medium.com